Variety Hour

-Variety Hour is a 1937 British musical comedy film directed by Redd Davis and starring Charles Clapham and Bill Dwyer.
-It is a revue show featuring a number of performers from radio and music hall.

-It was made at Wembley Studios as a quota quickie by the British subsidiary of Twentieth Century Fox.
+Variety Hour (also known as Variety Stars of 1937) is a 1937 British musical comedy film directed by Redd Davis and starring Charles Clapham and Bill Dwyer, and a cast of variety artistes.
+It was written by Alison Booth, and made as a quota quickie at Wembley Studios by the British subsidiary of Twentieth Century Fox.
 The film's sets were designed by the art director William Hemsley.
+It is a revue show featuring performers from radio and music hall.

+Synopsis

+Two radio announcers from America gatecrash the BBC and provide commentary for a review show.
+The British Film Institute has published a detailed shot breakdown of the film.